|

 de Andrade: love/humour.

-After 1972, neither Rita nor Mutantes would be the
+1972, neither Rita nor Mutantes would be the same again.

-same again.
 Each one followed their own paths.
-All,
+All, however, within

-Is this discography completed?
+this discography completed?
 Not for me.
-Actually,
+Actually, this

-this phase has nine records.
-I would include the first
+phase has nine records.
+I would include the first Arnaldo’s

-was said for Rita’s two solo albums applies, in
+Rita’s two solo albums applies, in minor or greater

 ‘Tropicalia – ou Panis et Circensis’;